 Keskustan Kirppis - The biggest self-service flea market in Jyväskylä

-Keskustan Kirppis opened its doors in December 2018.
-We are located on Vapaudenkatu 40-42, 40100 Jyväskylä.
-Rent a table and bring your stuff for sale!
-You can rent a table through our online booking system Kirppari-Kalle.
+Keskustan Kirppis opened in November 2018 right to the center of Jyväskylä in Vapaudenkatu 40-42, 40100 Jyväskylä.
+You can book a table through our online booking system Kirppari-Kalle.
 Through the online service you get to follow your sales in real-time.

 We welcome you to find treasures and turn your extra stuff into money!